Photograph courtesy of Kerry

 Died: 12th September 1944; age: 24; POW -Drowned – chained on board ‘Rakuyo Maru.’

 Captured: 15th February 1942 – Fall of Singapore.

 Relatives Notified & Address: Son of Edward & Laura Spurgeon; husband of Violet Spurgeon, of Ipswich.

 Father: Edward Redden Spurgeon, born 1890, Gorleston-on-Sea, Norfolk.
 A Scrap Metal & Rags Dealer.

 Mother: Laura Edith Spurgeon (nee Mortimer), born 1891, Ipswich – died 1925, Ipswich.

 On the 10th August 1940, Holy Trinity Church, Stowupland, Suffolk, Philip married Violet Alice Mary Pooley, born April 1920, Old Newton, Suffolk.

 Probate to Violet Alice Mary Spurgeon.

 15 February 1942, After the fall of Singapore, most of his Battalions were taken as POW’s, many died on the Burma-Thailand Railway.
-Philip survived the railway and was being transported onboard a “Hell Ship”, taking prisoners to Japan to work as slave labour.
+Philip survived the railway and was being transported onboard a “Hell Ship”, taking prisoners to Japan to work as slave labor.
 The ship was not designed for carrying POW’s. limited water or food, many died from heat and starvation.
 Many ships had been sunk by British and American forces, believed to be carrying cargo for Japan.